cmstead/phcollect/README.md

     - Returns a list containing a subset of the elements of the original based on the offset and length passed
 - sort([callable $comparator])
     - Sorts list elements either in PHP sort standard order or using a comparator function
+- union(array/collection $dataset [...])
+    - Variable arity -- accepts 1+ arrays or collections to perform union with
+    - Returns original collection with union applied

 **Maps**